 Praxis I and II Test Information and Requirements

 Information about testing dates and test preparation is also available on the ETS web site.
-The Praxis I and Praxis II are given at WLU several times during the year.
 Students should review and download “Tests at a Glance” information instantly from the Praxis web site.
 One may determine which Praxis II tests are required on the Praxis web site or by Examining WVBE Policy 5100 at the WV Department of Education web site.

-At the time of printing this manual, the accepted level of proficiency in the pre-professional skills is PPST Mathematics 172, PPST Reading 174, and PPST Writing 172.
-Documentation from a single test administration of an America College Testing (ACT) composite score of 26 or above, an enhanced ACT score of 26 or above or Rescaled Scholastic Aptitude Test (SAT) composite score of 1125 or above may be accepted as evidence of meeting the pre-professional skills component. ** (WV State Department of Education Policy 5100) Scores may be revised by WVDE.
+Documentation from a single test administration of an America College Testing (ACT) composite score of 26 or above, an enhanced ACT score of 26 or above or Rescaled Scholastic Aptitude Test (SAT) composite score of 1170 (combined Critical Reading and Math) or above may be accepted as evidence of meeting the pre-professional skills component. ** (WV State Department of Education Policy 5100) Scores/tests may be revised by WVDE.
 To qualify for admission into teacher education or teaching certification, students must meet or exceed scores in place on the date of testing.

 Admission Verification Process

-After receiving the application and letter of recommendation, the Director of Teacher Education verifies that all requirements have been met and reviews the candidate’s Teacher Education folder, including any negative dispositions to ensure it contains no documented issues or concerns that could impact the individual’s admission.
-The Director of Teacher Education brings those cases that may involve program denial or program discontinuation to the Teacher Education Unit for adjudication.
+After receiving the application and letter of recommendation, the Admission/Retention Coordinator verifies that all requirements have been met and reviews the candidate’s Teacher Education folder, including any negative dispositions to ensure it contains no documented issues or concerns that could impact the individual’s admission.

 Notification of Admission

-After the Director of Teacher Education verifies that all criteria for admission have been met, then he or she notifies the student by e-mail that he or she has been formally admitted into the Teacher Education program.
-If the candidate is not admitted, then the Director of Teacher Education notifies the individual via written letter of the reasons for the denial of admission and the appeal process for the Teacher Education Program.
+After the Admission/Retention Coordinator verifies that all criteria for admission have been met, then he or she notifies the student by e-mail that he or she has been formally admitted into the Teacher Education program.
+If the candidate is not admitted, then the Admission/Retention Coordinator notifies the individual via written letter of the reasons for the denial of admission and the appeal process for the Teacher Education Program.